-Under Indonesian regulations, the exporting country must be free from Foot and Mouth Diseases (FMD), Rift Valley Fever (RVF) and Contagious Bovine Pleuropneumonia.
-This status is certified by a Peste des Petit Ruminant base on World Organization for Animal Health/Office International des Epizooties (WOAH/OIE) declaration.
+Under Indonesian regulations, the exporting country must be free from Foot and Mouth Disease (FMD), Rift Valley Fever and Contagious Bovine Pleuropneumonia.

 The exporting country must also have negligible or controlled Bovine Spongiform Encephalopathy (BSE) risk based on a WOAH/OIE declaration.
-This includes having no cases of BSE over the last seven years and not allowing ruminant feeds containing Meat and Bone Meal (MBM).
+This includes having no cases of BSE over the last seven years and not allowing ruminant feeds containing Meat and Bone Meal.